Lightning-Universe/Training-Studio_app/docs/source/index.rst

 ----

 ***************************
-Run the Research Studio App
+Run the Training Studio App
 ***************************

 .. note:: This is only temporary as some changes are being released to PiPy